laravel/precognition/packages/react/README.md

 ## Official Documentation

-Documentation for the Laravel Vite plugin can be found on the [Laravel website](https://laravel.com/docs/precognition).
+Documentation for Laravel Precognition can be found on the [Laravel website](https://laravel.com/docs/precognition).

 ## Contributing